CS3219-AY2526Sem1/cs3219-ay2526s1-project-g02/DOCKER_FIX_FINAL.md

 ## Lessons Learned

-1. **Build order is critical in monorepos**
+1. **Build order is critical in monorepos** - Dependencies before dependents
-2. **Dependencies must be built before dependents install**
+2. **Workspace context must be maintained** - Don't WORKDIR during build
-3. **Workspace links are not sufficient without built packages**
+3. **Root install installs ALL workspace dependencies** - No service-level install needed
+4. **Use workspace commands from root** - `npm run build --workspace=@noclue/service`
+5. **WORKDIR breaks workspace context** - npm loses workspace info and tries registry
-4. **Test in Docker, not just locally** (different behavior)
+6. **Test in Docker, not just locally** - Different behavior in containers
-5. **When debugging, add RUN commands to inspect state**
+7. **When debugging, add RUN commands to inspect state**
-6. **Document the why, not just the what**
+8. **Document the why, not just the what**

-This was a complex issue with a simple solution: **build dependencies before dependents**.
-The nested workspace structure made it less obvious, but the principle remains the same.
+This was a complex issue that required understanding npm workspace context.
+The key insight: **never leave the root directory during the build process when using npm workspaces**.
+Once you WORKDIR away, npm loses the workspace context and tries to resolve local packages from the npm registry.